Quick Look at the Best Lasagna Soup Recipe

 - Make Ricotta: Combine the Ricotta Mixture ingredients in a large bowl.
 Stir to combine.
 Cover and refrigerate until later.

 - Brown Meat: Bring a large Dutch Oven to medium-high heat.
-Add ground beef and Italian sausage; move around the pan until fully cooked.
-Drain excess grease (it’s okay to leave a little, but no more than a tablespoon).
+Add 1/2 pound ground beef and 1/2 pound ground Italian sausage; move around the pan until fully cooked.
+Drain excess grease (it's okay to leave a little, but no more than a tablespoon).
 Season with salt and pepper.
 Add diced onion and 2 teaspoons garlic.
 Move around pan until the onion has softened, approx. 1-2 minutes.

-- Soup Mixture: Add 5 cups chicken broth, jar of marinara sauce, chopped basil, 2 teaspoons dried oregano leaves, & a pinch of red pepper flakes (if using).
+- Soup Mixture: Add 5 cups chicken broth, 24 oz marinara sauce, 1/4 cup fresh basil, 2 teaspoons dried oregano leaves, & a pinch of red pepper flakes (if using).
 Stir to combine and bring to a simmer.
 Taste and add additional salt, as-necessary (but remember the ricotta and parmesan cheese will add a bit of saltiness when serving).

 - Serve: Divide into bowls and serve with a generous dollop of the ricotta mixture, freshly grated parmesan cheese and additional fresh basil leaves.